List of characters in the Mahabharata: Vajra

 He was the son of Aniruddha.
 Vajra was crowned as the King of Indraprastha on the request of Krishna by the Pandavas after the Yadava fratricide just before the Pandavas' journey to Mount Sumeru.

 Vapusthama

-Vapusthama was the princess of Kashi, present day Benaras, the daughter of Subarnavarma, the granddaughter of King Sarvaga and great-granddaughter of Bhima, the second Pandava.
+Vapusthama was the princess of Kāśī, the daughter of Subarnavarma, the granddaughter of King Sarvaga and great-granddaughter of Bhima, the second Pandava.
 Vapusthama was married to Arjuna's great-grandson Janamejaya, and bore him two sons – Shatanika and Sankukarna.

 Varaha

-Varaha is the boar-incarnation, stated in Vana Parva of the epic, when he rescued Bhumi during the Mahapralaya (great-flood).
+Varaha is the boar-incarnation of Vishnu numbered third in the Dashavatara, stated in Vana Parva of the epic, when he rescued Bhumi during the Pralaya (foremost destruction).

+Varga

+During his journey to the south, Arjuna encounters five sacred waters inhabited by cursed crocodiles that frighten away ascetics.
+Ignoring warnings, he enters one of the waters, and is attacked by a crocodile, which he overpowers and drags to the shore.
+The creature transforms into Varga, an apsara (celestial nymph), who reveals that she and four other apsaras—Saurabhi, Samichi, Budabuda and Lata—had been cursed to become crocodiles for attempting to seduce a young ascetic.
+Grateful for her release, Varga asks Arjuna to free her companions.
+He obliges, defeating the remaining crocodiles and liberating the Apsaras.

 Vayu

-Vayu deva is the god of wind.
+Vayu is the god of wind.
 He is son of Aditi and Kashyapa.
-In the epic, he is the spiritual father of Hanuman and the Pandava, Bhima.
-He was the second god called by Kunti after her marriage using a mantra as her husband could not conceive due to a curse.
+In the epic, he is the foster-father of Hanuman and the biological father of the second Pandava, Bhima and himself also.
+He was the second god called by Kunti after her marriage using a mantra as her husband Pandu could not conceive due to a curse.

 Virabhadra

-Veerabhadra was the fierce god who incarnated from Shiva to destroy Daksha's yajna.
-He is also stated in Shanti Parva of the epic Mahabharata.
+Virabhadra was the fierce god who incarnated from Shiva as his other form to destroy Daksha's yajna and he destroyed it too.
+He is also stated in the Shanti Parva of the epic Mahabharata.